chenjr0719/AFS-docs/docs/inference_engine/automatic_install.md

 * The edge devices must be installed the **RMM Agent (v-1.0.16)**, and registed in RMM Server.

-## Let's Start to Install Inference Engine
+## Start to Install Inference Engine

 ![image](../_static/images/inference_engine/01_package.png)